Filter Options

 Which animals can I expect to see on a 1-day Pilanesberg safari?

 “Pilanesberg is home to a great variety of wildlife, and while you can’t realistically expect to see everything on a 1-day safari, you can be confident of seeing the more conspicuous creatures.
-Animals that fall into the category of almost certain include hippo, zebra, giraffe, warthog, impala, greater kudu, tsessebe, wildebeest, crocodile and probably white rhino and elephant.
-You might also see lions on a 1-day Pilanesberg safari, but because you will miss out on early morning and night drives, you’re unlikely to see nocturnal hunters such as leopard and brown hyena.
-Other wildlife you might see includes cheetah, African wild dog, black rhino and buffalo, but these are all less than likely on a 1-day safari.
-A notable feature of Pilanesberg is the varied birdlife, which includes such charismatic species as ostrich, African fish eagle, crested barbet and crimson-breasted shrike.”
+Animals that you are almost certain to see include elephant, white rhino, hippo, zebra, giraffe, warthog, impala, greater kudu, tsessebe, wildebeest and crocodile.
+You might also encounter lions on a 1-day Pilanesberg safari, but because you will miss out on early morning and night drives, you’re unlikely to spot nocturnal hunters such as leopard and brown hyena.
+Other wildlife you might see includes cheetah, black rhino and buffalo, but these are less likely on a 1-day safari.
+A notable feature of Pilanesberg is the varied birdlife, which includes charismatic species such as African fish eagle, crested barbet and crimson-breasted shrike.”

 4